Empower Yourself: Developing Proficient Problem-Solving Skills in 2024

 • Clarity is Key: Make sure the problem statement is clear and concise.
 Ambiguity in the problem definition can lead to confusion and ineffective solutions.

-• Root Cause Analysis: Go beyond surface-level issues to identify the root causes of the problem.
+• Root Cause Analysis: Look beyond surface-level issues to identify the problem's root causes.
 Understanding the underlying factors can help you develop more targeted solutions.

 • Desired Outcomes: Clearly define what success looks like.
 What are the specific goals or outcomes you want to achieve by solving this problem?
 Having a clear vision of success will guide your problem-solving efforts.

-• Constraints and Limitations: Recognise any constraints or limitations that might affect your problem-solving process.
+• Constraints and Limitations: Recognise any constraints or limitations affecting your problem-solving process.
 This could include budget constraints, time limitations, or resource availability.
 Understanding these constraints from the outset can help you plan accordingly.

 2. Break it Down